mlbowser/HTSocc/documents/summaries/data_summaries.md

 ## Sampling summaries

-To be clear, all 160 samples (40 terrestrial plots × 2 subplots per plot × 2 time periods) were collected in the field, but only 125 samples were submitted for High-Throughput Sequencing.
+To be clear, 160 samples (40 terrestrial plots Ã— 2 subplots per plot Ã— 2 time periods) were collected in the field, but only 125 samples were submitted for High-Throughput Sequencing.
 All summaries below are based on data obtained from these 125 samples.

 Number of plots: \